rigelshasani/botanist/README.md

 **📊 Analytics & Insights**
 - Weekly productivity analysis with visual bars
+- Daily and weekly goal tracking with progress visualization
 - Session export to CSV for custom analysis
 - Complete garden view of all completed sessions
 - Duration tracking with pause/resume support